-Food processor and blender are both used for processing foods.
+Food processor and blenders are both used for processing foods.
 If you look at the appearances, they seem quite similar.
 And the inner engineering of both appliances is the same to deal with various ingredients.
 But if you notice carefully, you will find some distinct differences as well.

 Many people become puzzled to see the external looks.
 But it is important to know that the food processors are mostly used for chopping, slicing, grating, and most noticeably they work to process harder ingredients.
 On the other hand, blenders are utilized for blending liquids, pureeing foods, and making smoothies.
 However, the following writing will come up with the difference between food processor and blender.